signatureai/signature-core-nodes/docs/nodes/numbers.md

 | int   | `INT`   |
 | float | `FLOAT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class RandomNumber:
-        """Generates a random integer and its float representation.
+        """Generates a random integer and its floating-point representation.

-        This class generates a random integer within a specified range and provides its float representation.
+        This class produces a random integer between 0 and MAX_INT and provides both the integer value

-        Methods:
+        and its floating-point equivalent.

+        Returns:
-            execute(): Returns a tuple containing the random integer and its float representation.
+            tuple[int, float]: A tuple containing the random integer and its float representation.

+        Notes:
+            - The random value is regenerated each time IS_CHANGED is called
+            - The maximum value is limited by MAX_INT constant
+            - No parameters are required for this operation
         """

         @classmethod